Beach Wedding Menu Ideas: 25 Dishes Your Guests Will Actually Rave About

 Seafood-Forward Menus: The Ultimate Beach Wedding Move

 A seafood-focused menu feels like the most natural choice for a celebration by the water, and your guests will agree.
-According to The Knot, six distinct seafood menu concepts are recommended specifically for beach weddings, from fresh oysters on ice to outdoor clambakes.
+The Knot recommends six distinct seafood menu concepts specifically for beach weddings, from fresh oysters on ice to outdoor clambakes.

 And here’s something that surprises many couples: seafood doesn’t have to blow your budget.
-According to BeachBride, shrimp cocktail is described as cost-efficient and easy to order in bulk, holding well on ice for outdoor service.
+Shrimp cocktail is one of the most cost-efficient options on a beach menu, easy to order in bulk, simple to plate, and it holds well on ice for outdoor service even in warmer destinations.

 1. New England-style clambake with lobster, corn, and potatoes